daviddalpiaz/appliedstats/slr.md

 ## Modeling

 Let's consider a simple example of how the speed of a car affects its stopping distance, that is, how far it travels before it comes to a stop.
-To examine this relationship, we will use the `cars` dataset which, is a default `R` dataset.
+To examine this relationship, we will use the `cars` dataset, which is a default `R` dataset.
 Thus, we don't need to load a package first; it is immediately available.

 To get a first look at the data you can use the `View()` function inside RStudio.